gmc-code/PC-Python/docs/python/dictionaries.rst

 | A Python dictionary is a collection of items.
 | Each item  is a ``key: value`` pair.
+| Dictionary items are ordered, changeable, and do not allow duplicates.
+| All keys must be immutable (not able to be changed) such as integers, strings and tuples of integers or strings.
+| Values can be any  data types such as string, int, boolean, tuple, list, dictionary.
+| Values in a dictionary are retrieved by using the key as an index. e.g print(dictionary_1[key_1])

 .. code-block:: python